 The inner ball represents the Earth and outer ball represents Christianity.
 The design of the internal layers which look like the gears or cogwheels of a complex machine symbolizes the fragility and complexity of the world.” -Kaushik, Amusing Planet

 Sitting in one of the largest courtyards within the Vatican Museums is this modern sculpture by Arnaldo Pomodoro.
 Most common theories about the sculpture’s meaning state that the statue represents a new idea being born from inside our brain, or perhaps simply the Vatican State located inside the city of Rome.
-The best thing about this piece is that you can walk up to is, give it a push and see it spin around its axis!
+The best thing about this piece of art at the Vatican is that you can walk up to is, give it a push and see it spin around its axis!

 Like a giant comic book, the long Hall of Tapestries is decorated with a series of scenes that portray the life of Jesus.
 You will recognize many events depicted, from the birth of Jesus all the way to the his resurrection.
 Stop for a moment in front of the resurrection scene and look Jesus in the eyes.
 Now, walk to left and the right and notice that wherever you go, he keeps his eyes on you.
 This stunning optical illusion is just one incredible feature of this collection.